AcclaroInc/craft-translations/README.md

 ## 🚀 Getting Started

-Please refer to the [Getting Started Guide](https://github.com/AcclaroInc/craft-translations/wiki/Getting-Started) for detailed plugin setup.
-For recommended workflows, FAQs, and additional documentation, visit our plugin [Wiki](https://github.com/AcclaroInc/craft-translations/wiki).
+To get started with the Translations plugin, please refer to the [User Guide](./docs/user-guide.md) for detailed setup and configuration instructions.

 ## 🧩 Supported Elements, Fields, and Plugins